umeshabhat/effort-estimation-vs-code/README.md

 The extension uses 5 project-specific attributes, namely:

-* lenght of the project, measured in months
+* length of the project, measured in months
 * number of entities in the data model
 * number of logical transactions in the system
 * size of the project measured in adjusted function points